 The moment our hair starts disappointing us is the time we turn to deep conditioning and protein treatments to restore lost beauty.
-Though you may consider both types of these hair care products are much the same to address this problem of dull, brittle hair that lost its luster and softer feel, but a deep conditioner concentrates on returning moisture while the protein treatment is better for reversing damage by adding more.
-However, you may not know which one is a better choice for what your hair is going through?
+Though you may consider both types of these hair care products are much the same to address this problem of dull, brittle hair that lost its luster and softer feel, but they differ.
+A deep conditioner concentrates on returning moisture while the protein treatment is better for reversing damage by adding more.
+However, which one is a better choice for what your hair is going through?

 The tricky part is not overloading hair in your attempt to fill in sparse areas along the cuticle to strengthen those strands with keratin because too much can work against you and result in hair loss.
-Being said, then how can you tell when your treated hair may have too much of it after using a protein treatment?
+Being said, then how can you tell when your treated hair may have too much of it after using this type of treatment?

 You can also protect your hair in another way by using a clarifying shampoo twice a month to strip excess protein building up after overdoing treatments.
 But seriously, you’ll have more luck using those treatments no more than twice a month while filling that void with moisture intense conditioners.